-COIN COG analysis is the comprehensive approach military forces and other government agencies need to take to operate effectively in an extremely challenging environment that typically takes years to understand.
+COIN COG analysis is the comprehensive approach military forces and other government agencies need to operate effectively in an extremely challenging environment that typically takes years to understand.
 It "squares the circle" and facilitates the transition from descriptive COIN doctrine to prescriptive guidance.
-Currently, COIN COG analysis is taught to brigade combat teams on the road to deployment, is part of the curriculum at the COIN Center for Excellence in Iraq, and is among regular lecture topics at the U.S. Army Command and General Staff College.
-It has also been shared with training centers, allied militaries, and curriculum developers for various professional military education programs.
+Currently, COIN COG analysis is taught to brigade combat teams on the road to deployment, and it is part of the curriculum at the COIN Center for Excellence in Iraq and among regular lecture topics at the U.S. Army Command and General Staff College.
+It has also been shared with various professional military education curriculum developers for specific programs, training centers, and allied militaries.
 COIN COG analysis may not be a silver bullet, but it is a useful tool, one developed in the field to help overcome the challenges of the unconventional environment we find ourselves operating in today.
-MR